James Mitchell

 The difference is critical.

-Supporting prostate health ≠ treating cancer.
+Supporting prostate health does not equal treating cancer.

 But long-term tissue health, inflammation balance, and oxidative protection are relevant to overall prostate resilience.